-Audit procedures performed by the engagement team include, but were not limited to, discussion of compliance with laws and regulations, review of correspondence and contracts with third parties and inquiries of management.
+Audit procedures performed by the engagement team include, but were not limited to, discussion of compliance with laws and regulations, review of ISO standards and inquiries of management.
 We also addressed the risk of management override of internal controls, including testing of journals and evaluating whether there was evidence of bias by the Directors that represented a risk of material misstatement due to fraud.